Martian01/mrhttpd/Readme.md

 Example: assuming a request for a resource index.html?sorted=yes.
 Normally the server will read the file index.html.
 The query string sorted=yes will be omitted.
 If the resource is a CGI script the query string will be passed in the environment string QUERY.
 If you specify QUERY_HACK=index, the processing will be different and the server will read the file index.html?sorted=yes.

 The option is named a hack because it is a violation of the HTTP specification.
-It is, however, useful when you have mirrored dynamic resources using wget, and wget has created filenames containing the query part.
+It is, however, useful when you have mirrored dynamic resources using wget, and wget has created fileNames containing the query part.

 ## Build